tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 ## Explore the OpenWeatherMap API

-Let's find a simple weather API that we can use for some exercises.
-There are [many good weather API options for developers](https://superdevresources.com/weather-forecast-api-for-developing-apps/).
-Let's use [OpenWeatherMap](https://openweathermap.org), because their service is easy to use, free, and stable.
+Although there are [many good weather API options for developers](https://superdevresources.com/weather-forecast-api-for-developing-apps/), I decided to use the [OpenWeatherMap](https://openweathermap.org) because their service is easy to use, free, and stable.

 {% include random_ad2.html %}